-If enabled, you must specify with --nictracefile<1-N> <filename> what file the trace should be logged to.
+If enabled, you must specify with --nictracefile<1-N> <filename> the pathname of the file to which the trace should be logged.

-- nicpromisc<1-N> deny|allow-vms|allow-all: This allows you, for each of the VM's virtual network cards, to specify how the promiscious mode is handled.
-This setting is only relevant for bridged networking. deny (default setting) hides any traffic not intended for this VM. allow-vms hides all host traffic from this VM but allows the VM to see traffic from/to other VMs. allow-all removes this restriction completely. - nicproperty<1-N> <paramname>="paramvalue": This option, in combination with "nicgenericdrv" allows you to pass parameters to rarely-used network backends.
+- nicpromisc<1-N> deny|allow-vms|allow-all: This specifies how the promiscious mode is handled for the specified VM virtual network card.
+This setting is only relevant for bridged networking. deny (default setting) hides any traffic not intended for this VM. allow-vms hides all host traffic from this VM but allows the VM to see traffic from/to other VMs. allow-all removes this restriction completely. - nicproperty<1-N> <paramname>="paramvalue": This option, in combination with "nicgenericdrv" enables you to pass parameters to rarely-used network backends.

 Those parameters are backend engine-specific, and are different between UDP Tunnel and the VDE backend drivers.
-For example, please see chapter 6.8, UDP Tunnel networking, page 100.
+For example, please see chapter 6.8, UDP Tunnel networking, page 102.

-- natpf<1-N> [<name>],tcp|udp,[<hostip>],<hostport>,[<guestip>], <guestport>: This option defines a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 94 for details). - natpf<1-N> delete <name>: This option deletes a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 94 for details). - The guestmemoryballoon size in MB> operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
+- natpf<1-N> [<name>],tcp|udp,[<hostip>],<hostport>,[<guestip>], <guestport>: This option specifies a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 96 for details). - natpf<1-N> delete <name>: This option deletes a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 96 for details). - The guestmemoryballoon size in MB> operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
 This must be specified in megabytes.
-For details, see chapter 4.9.1, Memory ballooning, page 76. - usbattach<uuid|address> [--capturefile <filename>]
+For details, see chapter 4.9.1, Memory ballooning, page 78. - usbattach<uuid|address> [--capturefile <filename>]